 This course emphasizes accounting theory and applications as they apply to the accounting cycle.
-Various aspects are explored in depth including cash analysis, bad debt, accounts receivable, notes receivable, accounts payable and payroll, notes payable, inventory coast flow methods and fixed asset allocations, intangible assets, and natural resources.
+Various aspects are explored in depth including cash analysis, bad debt, accounts receivable, notes receivable, accounts payable and payroll, notes payable, inventory cost flow methods and fixed asset allocations, intangible assets, and natural resources.
+Out-of-class activities will be assigned and assessed as part of this module.
 Prerequisite: APA 2111.
-Lec.
-Hrs.
-040 Lab Hrs.
-000 Other Hrs.
-000.
+Lecture Hours: 40 Lab Hours: 0 Other Hours: 0